General information on Houses in Multiple Occupation

 HMO licensing register

 We have a duty to maintain and display a public register of all premises in the district licensed as an HMO.
-A copy of this register can be found on our open data page and is updated on a quarterly basis.
-There is also a monthly HMO register, which is updated each month.

 The responsible person must ensure any duty imposed under the Regulatory Reform (Fire Safety) Order 2005 is complied with in respect to the premises.

 - common parts of HMOs (but not shared houses)

 - common parts of buildings containing flats and maisonettes